 This will vary from state to state.
-Other factors are your projected revenue, services offered, employee count, use of subcontractors, whether you have your subcontractors sign a painting subcontractor agreement to protect yourself, etc.
+Other factors are your projected revenue, services offered, employee count, hiring painting subcontractors, whether you have your subcontractors sign a painting subcontractor agreement to protect yourself, etc.

 I posted a poll on Facebook to ask what other painting contractors are paying yearly for insurance.
 Here are the results:

 Quite a few painters pay under $1000 per year but the largest group pays between $2000 to $3000 per year.